 Farmer John Pork Breakfast Sausage Links

-The breakfast food uses flavor enhancer BHT.
-This is a suspected carcinogen, which is banned in the European Union and Japan.
+This breakfast food uses the flavor enhancer BHT, a suspected carcinogen that is banned in the European Union and Japan.

 Bread tainted with potassium bromate